nemoarchive/documentation/submit_data.md

 * PI of lab in which data was generated
 * whether data is public, for embargo or restricted*

 *Restricted data submitters are asked to request account usernames with an appended "-restricted", e.g. `doe-restricted`.
 If you will be submitting both public and controlled access data, you will need to create two accounts, one without and one with the "-restricted" tag.
+Similarly, if you are submitting to multiple restricted projects (e.g. BICAN and SCORCH) we ask that you create a unique user for each project.

 Someone from the NeMO team will follow up with you regarding any other questions about your data or the submission process.